nihr43/rcss-notes/ldap.md

-###LDAP
+### LDAP

-LDAP is a protocol for accessing a database running on and LDAP server.
+LDAP is the protocol for accessing a database running on an LDAP server.
 The database is a hierarchy of directories.

 Objects are adressed from right to left with the following attributes